Kissos FC Kissonergas

 Kissos FC Kissonergas is a Cypriot football club based in Kissonerga of the Paphos District.
+They play regional football in Cyprus in the fifth tier, as part of the POASP federation.

 History

 The club was founded in 2007 after the merger of two clubs: Kissos Kissonergas and AEM Mesogis.
-The team played 3 times in Cypriot Third Division and 4 times in Cypriot Fourth Division The club refounden then again in 2015 and is since then playing in the POASP division of smaller football teams in Paphos.
+The team played 3 times in Cypriot Third Division and 4 times in Cypriot Fourth Division The club refounded then again in 2015 and is since then playing in the POASP division of smaller football teams in Paphos.